Epiccoder9163/grading-tool/README.md

 - May have limitations grading (particularly explaining) longer and more complex single-page assignments due to the simple grading pipeline

 ## To Do
-- Suggest new features in the issues tab!
+- Suggest new features and report bugs in the issues tab!

 ## Credits